Sex Tape (film): Box office

-At the end of its box office run, Sex Tape earned a gross of $38.5 million in the US and Canada and $87.5 million in other territories, for a worldwide total of $126.1 million against a budget of $40 million.
+Sex Tape grossed $38.5 million in the United States and Canada, and $87.5 million in other territories, for a worldwide total of $126.3 million against a budget of $40 million.

-The film was released in 2,457 theaters in North America and earned $1.1 million in its opening Thursday evening showings.
+The film was released in 2,457 theaters in North America and earned $5.7 million on its first day, including $1.1 million from Thursday night previews.
 In its opening weekend, the film grossed $14.6 million, finishing in fourth behind Dawn of the Planet of the Apes ($36.2 million), as well as newcomers The Purge: Anarchy ($29.8 million) and Planes: Fire & Rescue ($17.5 million).

 The film topped the UK box office in its opening weekend with a gross of £1.43 million.
 It dropped to number 4 in its second week grossing £673,478.
 The film opened at #1 in markets like Bulgaria, Netherlands, Slovenia in their respective opening weekend.
 The biggest market in other territories being Germany, United Kingdom, Australia, where the film earned a gross of $12.14 million, $7.14 million and $6.9 million respectively.

+Home media

+Sex Tape was released on DVD and Blu-ray on October 21, 2014, by Sony Pictures Home Entertainment.
+DVD grossed $5,046,446 and Blu-ray grossed $2,308,984 in home video sales.

 Critical response

 Rotten Tomatoes, a review aggregator, reports that 16% of 157 surveyed reviews gave the film a positive review; the average rating is 4.1/10.
 The site's critical consensus reads, "With neither the conviction to embrace its smutty premise nor enough laughs to function as a worthwhile rom-com, the flaccid Sex Tape suffers from cinematic impotence."
 On Metacritic, the film has a score of 36 out of 100 based on 36 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Peter Bradshaw of The Guardian called the film "a timely naughty-but-nice romcom with too few laughs", giving it 2/5 stars.
+Peter Bradshaw of The Guardian called the film "a timely naughty-but-nice romcom with too few laughs", giving it two out of five stars.